-Cut off desired length using a Stanley knife or sharp scissors, nail down one end, pull it as tight as possible until it stretches a bit, then nail down the other end, and then nail in between.
+Cut off desired length using a Stanley knife or sharp scissors, nail down one end, pull it as tight as possible until it stretches a bit, then nail down the other end, and then nail in between with big headed roofing nails.
 Pulling it tightly prevents stretching in hot weather.
 If, like us, you get high winds and buffeting, then use long large-headed roofing nails to prevent the Cinchstrap from tearing out at the nail points.

 How To Re-Use